Frequently asked questions about marijuana licenses

 • Retail marijuana transporter license

-Someone does not have to qualify as a social equity applicant to apply for the following licenses and permits:
+Someone does not have to qualify as a social equity applicant to apply for these licenses and permits:

 • Medical marijuana testing facility license